 Control access to specific machine functions and only under specified conditions

 Flexible policy management

 Maintain transparency of controls through immutable audit trails

 Easily integrate into existing apps and platforms via APIs

 For more information on IOTA Access and to test it out, please visit: www.iota.org/solutions/access

 The IOTA Foundation is a global non-profit foundation supporting the research and development of new distributed ledger technologies (DLT), including the IOTA Tangle.

-The IOTA Tangle solves the fundamental shortcomings of blockchain: scalability, environmental sustainability and cost.
+The IOTA Tangle solves the fundamental shortcomings of blockchain technology: scalability, environmental sustainability and cost.
 IOTA is an open-source protocol connecting the human economy with the machine economy by facilitating novel Machine-to-Machine (M2M) interactions, including secure data transfer and feeless micropayments.
 To learn more visit www.iota.org, the IOTA Foundation YouTube channel and follow @iotatoken on Twitter.